berkayctn/MicroserviceBasedMovieCatalog/README.md

 # MicroserviceBasedMovieCatalog
-This project is a collaborative group project aiming to develop a demo application of a microservice-based movie catalog, where Spring Boot is used on the back-end and React.js is used on the front-end.
+A demo application of a microservice-based movie catalog, where Spring Boot is used on the back-end and React.js is used on the front-end.

 ## How to run?
 To run the project, follow these steps: